 This section contains the framework to track data correlations (cumulants) of arbitrary order through the network.
 Large parts of the main text deal with the first two orders, the Gaussian approximation.
 Readers who want to obtain an overview of the main results may skip the remainder of this section at first read.
-This part, however,
+This part, however, becomes essential when including non-Gaussian corrections and as a means to obtain an intuitive picture of how nonlinear transformations couple the different statistical orders.

 Neural networks can be regarded as complex systems that generate many interactions between data components.
 A common approach to investigate such systems is by studying generating functions of moments or cumulants rather than the probability distributions themselves.
-Cumulants often provide a more convenient parameterization of probability distributions as they are additive with respect to addition of independent variables, leading to simpler expressions for the transformation of statistics across layers.
+Cumulants often provide a more convenient parametrization of probability distributions as they are additive with respect to addition of independent variables, leading to simpler expressions for the transformation of statistics across layers.
 Such approaches are common in statistical physics and in mathematical statistics.